intel/xpumanager/xpumd/level-zero-go/README.md

 **What Level-Zero features are supported?**

-Go bindings currently cover the Sysman API part of Level-Zero, except for the functions for custom extensions (which are not yet supported), and deprecated functions (which will not be supported).
+Go bindings currently cover the Sysman API part of Level-Zero, except for the deprecated functions (which will not be supported).
+Experimental functionality lives in the `sysman/exp` package.